 The lyrics to Losing my religion as understood by many

 One of R.E.M. most successful singles was Losing my religion a song seemingly about obsession and lose of faith.
 Some have reported hearing the opening lines “That’s me in the corner, that’s me in the spotlight” as “”That’s me with the mower, that’s me with the frostbite” or the rather obvious “Let’s pee in the corner, let’s pee in the spotlight.
 Booze is my religion”.

-There are countless others and to the credit of the those listing their misheard lyrics, some of the of the suggestions might in fact be a good alternative to the actual words.
-In the ballad At my most beautiful the lyrics “I know the closed eye watching me” can become the more mysterious “I know the clothes die watching me” and the romantic “I count your eyelashes” can surely be heard as “I can’t wear eyelashes”.
+There are countless others.
+To the endless credit of those listing their misheard lyrics, some of the suggestions might in fact be a good alternative to the actual words.
+In the ballad At my most beautiful (from the album Up) the lyrics “I know the closed eye watching me” can become the more mysterious “I know the clothes die watching me” and the romantic “I count your eyelashes” can surely be heard as “I can’t wear eyelashes”.

 When it comes to their breakthrough hit It’s the end of the world as we know it, with it’s breakneck speed sung lyrics, the possibilities for interpretation are simply endless.
 Some of the highlights include “It’s the end of the world as we know it, and I can’t drive” instead of “It’s the end of the world as we know it, and I feel fine.“, “And turn ’em into, turn ’em into, turn ’em into flies.” instead of “A tournament of, tournament of, tournament of lies.” and, of course “I’m not a pot of tea” instead of “I’m not commodity“.